mzhang28/blog/src/content/posts/2023-08-31-thoughts-on-organization/index.md

 But I understand.
 Putting events into a calendar is kind of a chore.
-Traditional calendar apps still primarily use email for the most part (sending invites, updating times, etc.) and new-gen calendars suffer from the social network problem of having to get everyone on the same service.
+Traditional calendar apps still primarily use email for the most part (sending invites, updating times, etc.) and the new generation of calendar apps suffer from the social network problem of having to get everyone on the same app.

 The personal management story has always been kind of fragmented.
-Calendars are supposed to manage the entire picture of my personal schedule, yet they only see a small slice without more information.
+Calendars are supposed to manage the entire picture of my personal schedule, yet they only see a small slice of your life.
 The only things calendars can see automatically with no intervention on my part are emails that are sent from airlines.

 > I'm sure Google or Apple could probably ritz up their services to scan text
 > and guess events to put on your calendar, but that's missing the point.
 The vast